Flurando/blog/content/articles/therobotandthebaby-zh_CN.md

 The actress asked, “If you were programmed to have wants, what wants would you have?”
 “I don’t know much about human motivations, but they are varied.
-I’d have whatever wants Robot Central programmed me to have.
+I’d have whatever wants 机器人 Central programmed me to have.
 For example, I could be programmed to have any of the wants robots have had in science fiction stories.”
-The actress asked the same question again, and R781 gave the same answer as before but phrased differently.
-Robots were programmed to be aware that humans often missed an answer the first time it was given, but should reply each time in different words.
+The actress asked the same question again, and R781 gave the same answer as before but phrased differently. 机器人s were programmed to be aware that humans often missed an answer the first time it was given, but should reply each time in different words.
 If the same words were repeated, the human was likely to get angry.
-A caller-in asked, “When you simulated loving Travis, why didn’t you consider Travis’s long term welfare and figure out how to put him in a family that would make sure he got a good education?”
+A caller-in asked, “When you simulated loving 泰维斯, why didn’t you consider 泰维斯’s long term welfare and figure out how to put him in a family that would make sure he got a good education?”
 R781 replied that when a robot was instructed in a metaphorical way as in “Love the fucking baby yourself”, it was programmed to interpret the command in the narrowest reasonable context.
-After the show, Anti-Robot League got $281 million in donations, but Give-Robots-Personalities got $453 million.
+After the show, Anti-机器人 League got $281 million in donations, but Give-机器人s-Personalities got $453 million.
 Apparently, many people found it boring that robots had no desires of their own.
 Child Welfare demanded that the mother undergo six weeks of addiction rehabilitation and three weeks child care training.
 Her lawyer persuaded her to agree to that.
-There was a small fuss between the mother and Robot Central.
-She and her lawyer demanded a new robot, whereas Robot Central pointed out that a new robot would have exactly the same program.
-Eventually Robot Central gave in and sent her a robot of a different color.
+There was a small fuss between the mother and 机器人 Central.
+She and her lawyer demanded a new robot, whereas 机器人 Central pointed out that a new robot would have exactly the same program.
+Eventually 机器人 Central gave in and sent her a robot of a different color.
 She really was very attractive when cleaned up and detoxified, and the lawyer married her.
-They took back Travis.
+They took back 泰维斯.
 It would be a considerable exaggeration to say they lived happily ever after, but they did have three children of their own.
 All four children survived the educational system.
-After several requests Robot Central donated R781 to the Smithsonian Institution.
+After several requests 机器人 Central donated R781 to the Smithsonian Institution.
 It is one of the stars of the robot section of the Museum.
 As part of a 20 minute show, R781 clothes itself as it was at the time of its adven- ture with the baby and answers the visitors’ questions, speaking motherese.